 - Personalized investment recommendations.

-- Socially responsible investment strategies, such as using principles of ESG investing.
+- Socially responsible investment strategies, such as using principles of environmental, social and governance investing.

 - Access to human financial advisors for additional support and guidance.

 Most reputable robo-advisors provide competitive costs, diversified portfolios, a range of account settings and easily accessible customer service.
 However, the robo-advisory market is constantly evolving and it's best to research and compare different providers to find the one that best suits the investor's needs and preferences.